gumaerc-testorg/20.109-fall-2007/content/pages/labs/lab_tour.md

 3. 0.0023
 4. 0.000000467

 The metric system and scientific notation go hand in hand, making unit conversions straightforward.
-For example 100 µl can be converted to ml by writing the starting volume in scientific notation (1.00 x 102 µl) and multiplying by the power of ten that separates the units (1 ml = 1 x 103 µl).
+For example 100 µl can be converted to ml by writing the starting volume in scientific notation (1.00 x 10{{< sup "2" >}} µl) and multiplying by the power of ten that separates the units (1 ml = 1 x 10{{< sup "3" >}} µl).
 Set up every equation so the units will cancel properly when you multiply through.

 Practice problems: